jeremy-khoo/scrabble-roto/content/_index.md

 ## Rules
 - Teams will be ranked by total wins and then total spread will be used as the tiebreaker.
 - During the tournament, team standings will be updated as results become available.
+- Any no-shows who are picked and not replaced before the deadline will automatically be replaced by the highest-rated player in the bracket.

 ## Prizes